quale-quest/sql-mvc/doc/Theory/Is it possible for a paradigm shift to change the face of app programming forever.md

 #Is it possible for a paradigm shift to change the face of app programming forever?

+This paper is not ready for publication yet!
+If you do find it, please don't post it to Reddit or others.

 Since whenever, imperative programming paradigm has been driving web development forward, declarative (functional) programming languages, have had only minor attention.

 For some years I have been implementing web apps in a declarative/reactive paradigm.